 “I agree.
 It’s brilliant,” Jamie added with a grin.
 “And if nothing else, you’ll get a whole weekend away together—some great meals, a few shows.
 What do you have to lose?”

-A surge of relief flooded my system and I couldn’t fight the smile that exploded across my face.
+A surge of relief flooded my system and I couldn’t fight the smile that burst across my face.
 I felt a little shaky and slightly euphoric at the thought that this crazy idea might not be so crazy after all—that my girl might hear me out and not think I was a total lunatic for wanting the future we envisioned together to start, well, . . . now.

 “Thanks,” I told them, and I couldn’t make my cheeks go back to their normal shape.
 I thought they just might stay like this forever.